mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 GitLab Runner 0.5.0 and up passes all YAML-defined variables to the created service containers.

-For all possible configuration variables check the documentation of each image provided in their corresponding Docker hub page.
+For all possible configuration variables, check the documentation of each image provided in their corresponding Docker hub page.

 All variables are passed to all services containers.
 It's not